IanRogers/datomic-kotlin-examples/README.md

 ## Datomic Kotlin Examples

-A fork of [Datomic Java Examples](https://github.com/Datomic/datomic-java-examples) but Kotlinised in places as I play with it...
-Very much WIP...
+A fork of [Datomic Java Examples](https://github.com/Datomic/datomic-java-examples) but Kotlinised in places as I play with it.

 ## License